sacha-ichbiah/Design-starter-pack/README.md

 # Design for Developers Starter Pack

-Design is both an art and a science, originating from the Latin word *designare*, meaning 'to mark out'.
+Design is both an art and a science.

-Design involves building things, solving problems, and conveying messages.
+Design is about building things, solving problems, and conveying messages.
 It is a craft that relies on centuries of empirical knowledge, common practices, and usages.

 Design should be accessible to everyone.